Pearl Jam: Binaural and the Roskilde tragedy (2000–2001)

 Pearl Jam's 2000 European tour ended in tragedy on June 30, with an accident at the Roskilde Festival in Denmark.
-Nine fans were crushed underfoot and suffocated as the crowd rushed to the front.
+Nine fans died (and others were injured) from being crushed underfoot and suffocated as the crowd rushed to the front.
 After numerous requests for the crowd to step back, the band stopped playing and tried to calm the crowd when the musicians realized what was happening, but it was already too late.
 The two remaining dates of the tour were canceled and members of the band contemplated retiring after this event.

 A month after the European tour concluded, the band embarked on its two-leg 2000 North American tour.
 On performing after the Roskilde tragedy, Vedder said that "playing, facing crowds, being together—it enabled us to start processing it".
 On October 22, 2000, the band played the MGM Grand in Las Vegas, celebrating the tenth anniversary of its first live performance as a band.
 Vedder took the opportunity to thank the many people who had helped the band come together and make it to ten years.
 He noted that "I would never do this accepting a Grammy or something."
 After concluding the Binaural Tour, the band released Touring Band 2000 the following year.
 The DVD featured select performances from the North American legs of the tour.

 Following the events of the September 11, 2001 terrorist attacks, Vedder and McCready were joined by Neil Young to perform the song "Long Road" from the EP Merkin Ball at the America: A Tribute to Heroes benefit concert.
 The concert, which aired on September 21, 2001, raised money for the victims and their families.